 - Take an over-the-counter pain reliever like acetaminophen.

-- Drink plenty of fluids and rest in a cool, dark, quiet room.
+- Drink fluids and rest in a cool, dark, quiet room.

 Fluconazole can cause dangerous liver problems, so contact a doctor if any symptoms of liver dysfunction are noticed, such as: